 And yet, many of our sons grow up to be fine men; often times, we believe, in spite of ourselves.
 But in fact, it is because we are their fathers (and other important influences) that they grow to be the men they are.

-Today I want to share with you a letter written by a member of our BetterMen circle to his 18-year-old son.
+Today I want to share with you a letter written by a member of our BetterMen community to his 18-year-old son.
 Rather than offering my feelings about the letter, I invite you to offer your comments and to share yourselves and your experiences as parents and children.

 A Letter from A.M. in Colorado